Taiko is about community.

 What is the mission?

-enTaiko’s mission is to foster a diverse, inclusive community through the art of Japanese taiko drumming.
-We empower youth and adult artists of all abilities by providing high- quality, culturally specific arts education that honors tradition while embracing innovation.
-Through performances, workshops, and collaborations, enTaiko promotes leadership, cross-cultural understanding, and creative expression—ensuring access to the arts for underserved, disabled, Deaf, and neurodiverse communities.
+To foster a community where participants from diverse ethnic backgrounds create music while learning each other’s traditions, enTaiko, builds an inclusive community through Japanese taiko drumming.
+We empower youth and adult artists of all abilities with high-quality, culturally specific arts education that balances tradition and innovation.
+Through performances, workshops, and collaborations, we promote leadership, cross-cultural understanding, and creative expression—ensuring access for underserved, disabled, Deaf, and neurodiverse communities since 2007.

 About Taiko